mixu/cssbook/input/5-tricks.md

 *Percentage-based width*.
 The grid columns have a `width` value defined as a percentage of the parent box.
 The framework ensures that the widths add up to `100%`, taking into account issues that can arise with rounding.
 This means that the columns will always fit onto a single row of in the grid framework and take up some divisor of the total width.

 For example, in a 12-column layout, a 1-column float will have `1/12` of the available width (as a percentage) assigned to it.
-Placing a 4-column float with a 8-column float allows for a 33%:66% split of the available space.
+Placing a 4-column float with an 8-column float allows for a 33%:66% split of the available space.

 *Relative positioning*.
 The grid columns typically have `position: relative` as a default to make them act as the reference point for any absolutely positioned content.